-There are three pillars of society, whose separate roles should be kept separate: 1.
+Much of our political discourse is about whether the government or the free market should control the basic structures of society.
+Each has its role but there are three pillars of society, whose roles should be kept separate: 1.
 For-profit 2.
 Government 3.
 Non-profit

-Non-profits should provide all those goods and services that do not improve with profit motivation, products and services that should not be forced to appeal to the lowest common denominator, such as education, art, culture, scientific research, and journalism.
-The non-profit world is also better suited than government to provide for the development of culture and intellect because these services should not be subjected to the top-down control of government.
+Non-profits should provide all those goods and services that do not improve with profit motivation, products and services that should not be forced to appeal to the lowest common denominator, such as education, art, culture, scientific research, medical research, and journalism.
+The non-profit sector is also better suited than government to provide for the development of culture and intellect because these services should not be subjected to the top-down control of government.
 Ideas and information need to free and unfettered.
 If tax deductions to charities are allowed, the charities should be regulated by the government but individuals, not government, should make the decision about where the donations go.
-The non-profit world provides the basic needs of the mind.
+The non-profit sector provides the basic needs of the mind.

 It’s important that each of these three forms of public organization are democratic and diverse, owned and run by the individual members of the business, the local, state, or Federal government and the charity.
 There is no need to keep the business community from offering some of the same services that government offers such as alternative currencies, medical care, transportation or that the non-profits offer, such as art or education.

 How do business, government and non-profits support themselves?
 Businesses should be self-supporting and should not benefit from any government subsidy.
 Government can charge fees for services, print its own money, impose tariffs, levy specific consumer taxes, or levy taxes on the top 1-10%.
 Non-profits must depend upon tax-deductible donations and charge minimal fees for some services, and/or, instead of having a welfare system, the government might merely require that all or most citizens donate some small percentage of their incomes to the charity of their choice.